Kanimaa: Reception

 Srijony Das of Pinkvilla praised the song and called it a "foot-tapping number".
 Atreyee Poddar of Indulge Express described it as a "vibe material".
 The Statesman praised the song and stated, "The track has that perfect mix of upbeat rhythm and catchy choreography, making it the next big sensation for reels and dance covers."
 Deccan Chronicle wrote "The song features groovy beats, electrifying music and Pooja Hegde's addictive hookstep".

 Raisa Nasreen of Times Now wrote "Composed by Santhosh Narayanan, who has also sung the song with The Indian Choral Ensemble, Kanimaa is set in a wedding backdrop, bringing to life the dance beats 90s weddings.
 Vivek has written the lyrics for this Kalyaana Kuthu number."
 Rahul M of The Free Press Journal complimented the idea of the song and wrote "The song’s visuals feature a traditional Tamil wedding with people dancing joyously in celebration.
 It shows people dressed in vibrant costumes and displaying celebratory vibes."

 Other versions

-The song was also released in Telugu as "Bujjamma", with lyrics written by Kasarla Shyam and in Hindi as "Anarkali" with lyrics written by Raqueeb Alam.
-All the version were sung by Santhosh and The Indian Choral Ensemble.
+The song was also released in Telugu as "Bujjamma", with lyrics written by Kasarla Shyam and vocals by Santhosh Narayanan and The Indian Choral Ensemble; in Hindi as "Anarkali", with lyrics written by Raqueeb Alam and vocals by Santhosh Narayanan and The Indian Choral Ensemble; in Kannada as "Aase Pattayittu", with lyrics written by Swathi Shankari and vocals by P N Gireesh and Devu Mathew; and in Malayalam as "Kattumalli", with lyrics written by Shibu Kallar and vocals by P N Gireesh and Devu Mathew.